asteca/ASteCA/docs/contents/synthetic_mod.rst

 the uncertainties (standard deviations) associated to each parameter in ``model``.
 This method will store in the :class:`asteca.Synthetic` object a number of synthetic clusters, sampled from a normal distribution centered on the ``model`` values with STDDEVs taken from the ``model_std`` values.
-By default `200` models are generated but this can be changed via the ``N_models`` argument of the method.

-After calling these methods, we can estimate:
+After calling these methods, we a<re ready to estimate:

-1. The initial, actual, and lost mass associated to the cluster
+1. The initial, actual, and lost masses associated to the cluster
 2. The per-star masses (for both single and binary systems)
 3. The per-star probability of being part of a binary system
 4. The per-star probability of being a blue straggler (BSS)